herzenschein/herz-quadlet/README.md

 container files for you based on `podman run`, `podman compose` or a `{docker-}compose.yml`.

+## Where are Quadlets stored?

+Podman unit search path:

+* /etc/containers/systemd/
+* /usr/share/containers/systemd/

+Podman user unit search path:

+* ~/.config/containers/systemd/        <---- Only for your user
+* /etc/containers/systemd/users/$(UID) <---- Only for a specific user
+* /etc/containers/systemd/users/       <---- For all users

 ## What do you need to use Quadlets?

 * [Podman 4.4.0](https://github.com/containers/podman/releases/tag/v4.4.0) or greater